anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 Hopefully somebody already implemented that and indeed we have several options.
 Let's use library [argon2](https://hackage.haskell.org/package/argon2).
 Study the docs for the library.
-We init the project and add `argon2` to dependencies.
+We initialise the project and add `argon2` to dependencies.

 ```
 -- file hpass.cabal